viperproject/gobra-book/src/02/fractional-permissions.md

 Note that we specify access to the struct fields as `acc(&p.left)` and not `acc(p.left)` as `p.left` is a value of type integer, but access is held to a resource (in this case, a pointer).
 For a pointer `p` to a struct, we can additionally use the syntactic sugar `acc(p, 1/2)`, which denotes permission of `1/2` to all fields of the struct.
-Concretely we can replace in our example
+Concretely, we can replace in our example
 ``` go
 // @ preserves acc(&p.left, 1/2) && acc(&p.right, 1/2)`
 ```